Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 d) different tiers.

-32. The morphological severity of the cell of woody vegetation is determined by:
+32. The morphological expression of the price cell of woody vegetation is determined by:

-c) the height of the forest stand and plants forming the undergrowth;
+c) the height of the tree stand and plants forming the undergrowth;

 33. The structural part of a phytocenosis, limited in space or time (occupying a certain ecological niche) and differing from other similar parts in morphological, floristic, ecological and phytocenotic terms, is called: